csse-uoft/city-digital-twin-ontology/Housing Potential Python/Housing Potential Documentation/Zoning_and_Bylaw.md

 </tbody>
 </table>

-Table 3: Mapping the defined Frontage restriction for lots in the zone in Toronto
+**Table 3**: Mapping the defined Frontage restriction for lots in the zone in Toronto